 American bulldogs are larger than Staffordshire terriers.
-If you have a tiny apartment, think twice before bringing a large dog home, as they need considerable space.
-The National Kennel Club states that a standard, male American bulldog should stand 23 to 27 inches tall at the shoulders and weigh between 75 and 120 pounds Females should average 21 to 25 inches in height and weigh 60 to 85 pounds.
+If you have a tiny apartment, think twice before bringing home a large dog, as they need considerable space.
+A standard male American bulldog should stand 23 to 27 inches tall at the shoulders and should weigh between 75 and 120 pounds.
+Females should average 21 to 25 inches in height and weigh 60 to 85 pounds.

-Both breeds make excellent pets, depending on your living situation and personal preferences.
-The book “Dog Bible: The Definitive Source for All Things Dog” notes that the American bulldog and Staffordshire terrier require experienced owners who can invest ample time in training and socialization.
+Both breeds make excellent pets depending on your living situation and personal preferences.
+Both American bulldogs and Staffordshire terriers require experienced owners who can invest ample time in training and socialization.
 Evaluate your schedule and make sure you have adequate time to care for your new dog.
-Large backyards or acreage is critical to meet the energy needs of both breeds.
+A large backyard or acreage is critical to meet the energy needs of both breeds.